citizenfx/fivem-docs/content/contributing/how-you-can-help.md

 -------------

 Documentation is an ever-ongoing piece of work.
-If you see any room for improvement on these docs, you can do so by submitting a pull request on our docs repository once it is finalized.
+If you see any room for improvement on these docs, you can do so by submitting a pull request on our [docs repository][docs-rep], or clicking the "Improve this page" link at the bottom of a page.

 Patreon
 -------